alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ```

-Obviously, don't use these metrics as is.
+Obviously, it's not recommended to use these metrics as is.
 [Scrap them with Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) and [Grafana](https://grafana.com/) to gather these metrics and create dashboards.

 At this stage, you did the easiest part.